mongodb-university/Bluehawk/README.md

 Bluehawk **commands** come in two forms: _single-line_ and _block_.
 Single-line comments operate upon the next line, while block comments operate upon the span of lines between the start of the command and the end of the command, specified with `-start` and `-end` suffixes.
 You use either single-line commenting or block commenting for all tags.
+To avoid name clashing with various languages and markup frameworks, all Bluehawk commands begin and end with colons (`:`).

+> 💡 For a summary of all of the commands available in your local installation
+> of Bluehawk, run `bluehawk list commands`.

-# Snippet
+## Snippet

 The `snippet` command, also aliased as `code-block`, marks a range of content in a file as a snippet.
 You can use the [snip](#snip) CLI command to generate snippet files from these snippets.
+Because `snippet` operates on ranges of content, it is only available as a block command.
+You must pass `snippet` an identifier.

 Consider the following file: